LeKinaSa/plog-talpa-trickytriple/Report.md

 - Rulebooks: http://www.iggamecenter.com/info/en/talpa.html , https://www.nestorgames.com/rulebooks/TALPA_EN.pdf

 ## Internal Game State
-The current game state is composed of the Dimensions of the board, the Board itself and the number of captured pieces from both players.
-It is a complex member impleted as "Dimensions-Board-CapturedPieces".
+The current game state is composed of the Dimensions of the board, the Board itself, and the number of captured pieces from both players.
+It is a complex member implemented as "Dimensions-Board-CapturedPieces".

 ### Board Representation
 The game board ("Board" in the complex member representing the Game State) is a list of lists forming a square matrix of dimension "Dimensions" (present in the member Game State).

-In this matrix each cell represents a cell of the board and they can have one of three values: a space (" ") representing an empty cell of the board, a upper case "x" ("X") representing a board cell ocupied by a piece of the red player, a upper case "o" ("O") representing a board cell ocupied by a piece of the blue player.
+In this matrix, each cell represents a cell of the board and can have one of three values: space (" ") representing an empty cell of the board, an upper case "x" ("X") representing a board cell occupied by a piece of the red player, an upper case "o" ("O") representing a board cell occupied by a piece of the blue player.

 ### Current Player
-The Game State is normally acompanied by the player on the move wich can either be "red" or "blue".
+The player on the move accompanies the game state.
+This player can either be "red" or "blue".

 ### Captured Pieces
-The Captured Pieces are represented by a list with two elements that work as counters.
+The Captured Pieces are a list with two elements that work as counters.

-The first being the number of pieces captured by the "red" player and the second one being the number of pieces captured by the "blue" player
+The first element is the number of pieces captured by the "red" player, and the second one is the number of pieces captured by the "blue" player.

 ## Representation Examples

 ### Meaning of Piece Representation
-Pieces represented with an "X" belong to the "red" player and pieces represented with an "O" belong to the "blue" player.
+Pieces represented with an "X" belong to the "red" player, and the ones with an "O" belong to the "blue" player.

 ### Initial Game State
 (Game State is "Dimensions-Board-CapturedPieces")

-#### Can be visualized with "talpa(1)".
+#### Can be visualized with "talpa(1)."

 ```
 8-[ ['O','X','O','X','O','X','O','X'],